Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 - A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.
 - Azure Policies that will enable autonomy for the platform and the landing zones.
-- An Azure subscription dedicated for **management**, which enables core platform capabilities at scale using Azure Policy such as:
+- An Azure subscription dedicated for management and connectivity, such as:
   - A Log Analytics workspace and an Automation account
   - Azure Security Center monitoring
   - Azure Security Center (Standard or Free tier)
   - Azure Sentinel
   - Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
-- An Azure subscription dedicated for **connectivity**, which deploys core Azure networking resources such as:
   - A hub virtual network
   - Azure Firewall
-  - ExpressRoute Gateway
   - VPN Gateway
   - Azure Private DNS Zones for Private Link
-- (Optionally) An Azure subscription dedicated for **identity** in case your organization requires to have Active Directory Domain Controllers in a dedicated subscription.
 - Landing Zone Management Group for **corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
   - This is where you will create your subscriptions that will host your corp-connected workloads.
 - Landing Zone Management Group for **online** applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.